 Push Down

-Instead of pulling, these door handles allowed you to press the handle in order get the door opened.
-The orientation was different depending on the vehicle design, some were mounted laterally, while some placed on the apex.
+Instead of pulling, these door handles allowed you to press the handle in order to get the door opened.
+The orientation was different depending on the vehicle design, some were mounted laterally, while some were placed on the apex.

 Pull Up

 These were extremely common in the cars from the 80s and 90s.
 You simply need to pull up the handle to get into the car.
 Depending on the vehicle, they were available in different shapes and designs.
-While for the automakers, they were extremely cheap alternative to the metallic or complex expensive door handles from the past.
+While for the automakers, they were extremely cheap alternatives to the metallic or complex expensive door handles from the past.
 But as the safety regulations became stern, these were dropped in favor of the pull-out type handles.

 Pull Out

-These are the most commonly used door handle type used these days by almost every auto manufacturer.
+These are the most commonly used door handle types used these days by almost every auto manufacturer.
 First is the safety reason, they aren’t fragile and don’t break as easily as the pull-up type.
-Secondly they are cheaper to make.
+Secondly, they are cheaper to make.
 The “grab” part, and the “latch” part, are one piece, simple!
+Also, they are aligned with the direction of force applied to open the door, contrary to pull-up types where the force is applied upwards to open the door outwards.

-Also they are aligned with the direction of forced applied to open the door, contrary to pull-up types where the force is applied upwards to open the door outwards.
-Another key reason of introducing these door handles is the increasing number of women buying the cars.
+Another key reason for introducing these door handles is the increasing number of women buying the cars.
 Ask any female with long fingernails which handle they like better.
 100% of them would say the pull-out handle since it’s much easier to grasp without breaking a nail.

 Touch